With this it will be convenient to discuss the following:

 Under Standing Order No. 83M, a consent motion is required for the Bill to proceed.
 I shall now suspend the House for about two minutes while the Government table the appropriate consent motion, copies of which will be available shortly in the Vote Office and will be distributed by Doorkeepers.

 The appropriate consent motion has been tabled.
-Does the Minister intend to move the consent motion?
+Does a Minister intend to move the consent motion?

 The House forthwith resolved itself into the Legislative Grand Committee (England and Wales) (Standing Order No. 83M).